oloffl/ShatteredKingdomsBannerlord/README.md

 This mod makes (almost) every clan in every faction become their own kingdom and go to war with each other.

-Help is always welcome, check out the known issues and make a pull request.
+Help is always welcome, check out the known issues and make a pull request or report an issue.

 Thanks to calsev for his template mod that got me started. https://github.com/calsev/bannerlord_smith_forever.